postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 ### Accessible APIs

 * Monitors require all URLs to be publicly available on the internet as they run in the Postman cloud.
 A monitor cannot directly access your localhost or run requests behind a firewall.
-However, to overcome this issue, static IPs are available for [certain plan types](https://www.getpostman.com/pricing).
+However, to overcome this issue, static IPs are available on [Postman Business and Enterprise plans](https://www.getpostman.com/pricing).

 ## Monitor dashboard